Value Adjustment Board (VAB) Petition Information

 If your concern remains unresolved after meeting with the property appraiser’s staff, you may file a petition for a hearing with the Value Adjustment Board (VAB).

-- The deadline for filing a petition regarding the denial of an exemption or transfer of assessment difference is 30 days from the mailing date of the denial letter.
+- The cut-off date for filing a petition regarding the denial of an exemption or transfer of assessment difference is 30 days from the mailing date of the denial letter.

 - 1660 Ringling Boulevard, Suite 210, Sarasota, FL 34236